Order of Christian Initiation

 At the Easter Vigil, the candidates celebrate Confirmation and First Eucharist.
 The catechumens celebrate all three sacraments of Initiation (Baptism, Confirmation and Eucharist in that order).
 Once all are fully initiated, the

-neophytes (Greek word meaning “newly planted”) then immediately enter into the final period of mystagogy (another Greek word meaning “grasping the Mystery of God”), which extends throughout the Easter season and into the rest of their lives (all the fully initiated are constantly grasping t
+neophytes (Greek word meaning “newly planted”) then immediately enter into the final period of mystagogy (another Greek word meaning “grasping the Mystery of God”), which extends throughout the Easter season and into the rest of their lives (all the fully initiated are constantly grasping the Mystery of God ever more deeply).

 The whole process is intertwined with the public work of the faith community (i.e. liturgies, feast days, communal events, prayer services, outreach, retreats, etc.).
 In other words, the OCIA process coincides with the total “life of the faith community.”
 As Andre Aubrey writes, “In effect, the catechumenate is not a school, but an initiation.
 The school has some students who learn a lesson, initiation has some disciples who discover a life.”